Year 3 Basketball Lesson 4

 • Players should try to use a chest pass (from Lesson 2)

-• Pass the ball to the person next to you, then run around the outside of the circle
+• Pass the ball to the player next to you, then run around the outside of the circle

-• When the runner returns to their spot, the next player does the same
+• When the runner returns to their space, the next player takes their turn

-• Continue until everyone has had a turn
+• Continue until everyone has had a go

 A guideline image demonstrating this lesson plan content

-Easier: Only need to hit the rim of the net and not score to move on.
-Step closer to the net.
+Easier: Fewer cones.
+Children only need to hit the rim or backboard to move on.
+Move cones closer to the hoop

 A guideline image demonstrating this lesson plan content

-• If a defender intercepts the ball, play stops, attackers and defenders swap roles and restart from the start line.
+• If defenders intercept the ball, teams swap roles and restart from the start line

 A guideline image demonstrating this lesson plan content